-Batam Island is one of the islands in Riau Archipelago and is one among the 329 chain of islands located between the Strait of Malacca and Singapore which, as a whole, form the region of Batam.
-Written record about this island is scarce.
-There was only one literature which mentioned Batam, the London Treaty, which regulated the division of territory between the Netherlands and England dominion.
+Batam is one of the islands in the cluster of Riau Islands and is among 329 islands located between the Straits of Malacca and Singapore which, as a whole, form the region of Batam.
+The written records of Batam are scarce, with only one document that mentions Batam’s name, namely the Treaty of London which regulated the division of the territory between the Netherlands and England.
 However, according to travelers from China, this island has been inhabited since 231 AD, when Singapore was still called Ujung Island.

-Before receiving special attention from the central government, Batam was a dormant island with wilderness almost untouched.
-However, there were several groups of indegenous populations that had inhabited this island in advance.
-Their professions were fishermen and farmers.
-They were not much involved in changing the appearance of this island, which used to be an expanse of jungle.
+Prior to receiving special attention from the central government, Batam was an empty island covered by wilderness that was almost devoid of life.
+However, there were several groups of indegeneous people inhabiting the island.
+They were living as fishermen and farmers.
+They were not much involved with changing the physical form of the island.

-In the 1970s, Batam began to be developed as a logistical and operational base for oil and gas industry by Pertamina.
-Then, based on Presidential Decree (Keppres) No. 41 Year 1973, the development of Batam was entrusted to a government instution called Batam Island Industrial Area Development Authority or now known as the Batam Indonesia Free Zone Authority (BP Batam).
+In the 1970s, Batam began to be developed as a logistical and operational base for the oil and gas industry by Pertamina (State-owned Oil and Natural Gas Corporation).
+Then, based on the Presidential Decree Number 41 of 1973, the development of Batam was placed under the control of the government institution referred to as the Batam Island Industrial Development Authority and is currently known as the Batam Indonesia Free Zone Authority (BP Batam).

-In order to implement the vision and missions in developing Batam, various modern infrastructures with international standards and various other facilities were built, in hope of being able to compete with similar regions in Asia Pacific.
+In order to carry out the vision and mission to develop Batam, various modern infrastructures with international standards were built, as well as various other facilities, enabling Batam to compete with similar regions in the Asia Pacific.

-Various progresses have been achieved, such as creating job fields which could accommodate a workforce which comes from almost all over the country.
-Likewise, the amount of revenues received by local and central increases continuously from time to time.
-This is resulted by none but the rise of industrial, trade, transhipment and tourism activities.
-However, as a rapidly developing area, Batam is not problem free.
-For this reason, improvements are made to the development of Batam Island in order to correct existing shortcomings.
+Various progresses have been achieved so far, such as the availability of various business fields that are able to accommodate a workforce which comes from most areas of the country.
+Likewise, the number of regional and central revenues continue to increase.
+This is the result of the increasing number of industrial activities, trade, transfer of ships, and tourism.
+However, as a rapidly growing area, Batam is not problem free.
+For this reason, improvements are being made to the development of Batam Island in order to correct existing shortcomings.